hstroetgen/sc_somanet-base/examples/app_test_xscope/doc/index.rst

 Hardware setup
 ===============

-You need a SOMANET node consisting, at least, on a SOMANET Core board.
+You need a SOMANET node consisting of at least a SOMANET Core board.

 Quick how-to
 ============